StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 It is written in Python.

-Its purpose is to create a "tagged" version of an [EAXS](http://www.history.ncdcr.gov/SHRAB/ar/emailpreservation/mail-account/mail-account_docs.html) file(s) - an XML schema for storing email account information.
+Its purpose is to create a "tagged" version of EAXS.

 The tagged version of the EAXS file is meant to contain email messages that have been tagged by Name Entity Recognition (NER) tools.
 It uses a modified version of the original EAXS format.